linode/docs/docs/web-servers/apache/how-to-install-apache-web-server-centos-8/index.md

 ### The Worker Module

 The Worker Module is a hybrid Prefork, multi-threaded, multi-processor module.
-It's similar to Prefork, but each child is multi-threaded.
+It's similar to the Prefork Module, but each child is multi-threaded.

 1. Add the following section to the `/etc/httpd/conf/httpd.conf` file in your text editor and edit the values as needed.
 The following are the default values: